-In a second application, described in Online Appendix A, we consider tax policy in a Neoclassical environment.
+In a second application, described in Online Appendix A, we consider tax policy in a neoclassical environment.
 In this context, K is aggregate investment today, Y is aggregate output tomorrow, τ is the negative of future taxation, and γ encapsulates two conflicting GE forces: a real, aggregate demand externality as in Dixit and Stiglitz (1977), and competition for a scarce resource (labor).
 This example illustrates how a substantially different, flexible-price mechanism could generate the basic structure of equations (1) and (2).
-It also allows for γ to be either positive or negative, depending on which of the aforementioned GE forces dominates.
+It also allows for γ to be either positive or negative, depending on which GE force dominates.

-Both of the above applications center on consumers and firms instead of financial markets.
+Both applications center on consumers and firms instead of financial markets.
 The latter are certainly more attentive to the fine details of policy communications but could still be subject to bounded rationality.
-In this context, K could be an aggregate measure of financial trades, or an asset price, which both depends on and feeds into the real economy.10
+In this context, K could be an aggregate measure of financial trades, or an asset price, which depend on and feed into the real economy.10